RubenTanner/HIIT-Workout-Coursework/README.md

 ## Key features

-REMOVE ME: Introduce the key features, paying special attention to the non-code ones.
-Tell us briefly how to find & use them, and describes the reasons behind the design decisions you made in their implementation.

 ### Quick Start

 The quick start feature allows a user to quickly start a preset workout of just time.
 The user can adjust the default activity and rest time using the "advanced options" tab as well as adjusting the amount of sets.